Warwick-Allen/essays/theological_profile.md

 - Requires moral agency that infants lack.
 - Children already "holy" (1 Cor 7:14) in covenant community without baptism.

-**Alignment**: Believers' baptism aligns with Baptist, Anabaptist, Pentecostal, and Churches of Christ traditions.
-The high sacramental view (baptism as means of grace with supernatural work) is unusual in Baptist circles but aligns more with Churches of Christ, some Anabaptist traditions, and even Anglican/Lutheran understandings (though applied only to believers).
-The willingness to accept other modes distinguishes from strict Baptist immersionism.
-This represents a synthesis of Baptist convictions with higher sacramental theology.
+**Alignment**: The believers' baptism aligns with the Baptist, Anabaptist, Pentecostal, and Churches of Christ traditions.
+The high sacramental view (baptism as a means of grace with supernatural work) is unusual in the Baptist circles but aligns more with Churches of Christ, some Anabaptist traditions, and even the Anglican/Lutheran understandings (though applied only to believers).
+The willingness to accept other modes distinguishes from the strict Baptist immersionism.
+This represents a synthesis of the Baptist convictions with higher sacramental theology.

 ### The Lord's Supper (Eucharist)
 **Distinctive**: High sacramental view unusual in Baptist circles.